 Is it true that using lubricant with condoms can be dangerous?
 That products like Vaseline can break the latex?

 Great question!
-Condoms and lubricant are a great way to transform your sex life, but it’s important to know what works together.
+Condoms and lube are great ways to transform your sex life, but it’s important to know what works together and what doesn’t.

-Lube is a slippery gel, liquid or cream used to decrease friction during sex.
-It’s a simple, easy way to make sex comfier and more pleasurable for everyone.
+For those who aren’t sure, lube (sometimes called personal lubricant or sexual lubricant) is a slippery gel, liquid or cream used to decrease friction during sex.
+It’s a simple, easy way to make sex comfier and more pleasurable for everyone!

 When someone with a vagina is turned on or sexually stimulated, their vagina and cervix produce some natural lubrication—aka, getting “wet.”
 The amount varies depending on the person and circumstances.
-Some people feel like they don’t need lube because there’s enough natural lubrication already.
+Some people feel like they don’t need lube for penis-in-vagina (PIV) sex because there’s enough natural lubrication.
 Plus, many condoms have some lube on the outside already.
 However, other people find they need lube to make sex feel good.
 Others don’t need it, but like it anyway!
 Every body is different.

-Unlike the vagina, the anus doesn’t produce natural lubrication.
+Unlike the vagina however, the anus doesn’t produce natural lubrication.
 This makes lube extra important if you’re having anal sex.
+Without it, anal sex may feel uncomfortable or even painful.
+Always use lube for anal sex.

-You’re right that some kinds of lube just don’t play well with condoms.
+You’re right that some kinds of lube just don’t play well with condoms, though.

-Unfortunately, oil-based lubes like Vaseline, cooking oils, coconut oil, baby oil and body lotions break down latex, the material that most condoms are made of.
-This means using oil-based lube can make your condoms break, which puts you and your partner at risk for sexually transmitted infections (STIs) and/or pregnancy.
+Most condoms are made of latex.
+Unfortunately, oil-based lubes like Vaseline, cooking oils, coconut oil, baby oil and body lotions break down latex.
+This means using oil-based lube can make your condoms break.
+This puts you and your partner at risk for sexually transmitted infections (STIs) and/or pregnancy.
 In addition, oil-based lubes can trap bacteria and cause infections, which is no fun for anyone.

 Very few items marketed as sexual lubricants are oil-based.
 Most will be clearly marked as either silicone- or water-based.
 If you’re unsure, look at the ingredients list.